yuanmohe/yuanmohe_hugo_site/content/categories/fiction/_index.md

 ---

-title: this page is fiction
+title: fiction

 ---

-ttt
+This page is my fiction page